Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Results

-In Figures~\ref{RS_Reg1_Selection_UnSeen} and~\ref{RS_Reg2_Selection_UnSeen}, a selection of the unseen operation points for regime 1 and 2, respectively, are shown, with all the results being presented in Appendix~\ref{AP_CaliResultsAll}.

-A further analysis can be conducted with the help of Tables~\ref{AP_Reg1_Pred_MeanExpDev2Stddev} and~\ref{AP_Reg2_Pred_MeanExpDev2Stddev} given in Appendix~\ref{AP_CaliResultsAll}.
-For regime 1, the average deviation between the mean prediction of the reduction degree and the experimental value is 0.0341, with the maximum deviation being 0.046 for operation points E and H. Regarding that a simple CRN model has been used together with a linear temperature model, the predictive capacity of the model is quite good.
-For regime 2, even lower deviations of on average 0.0224 with a maximum value of 0.039 have been reached.
+A further analysis can be conducted with the help of Tables~\ref{AP_Reg1_Pred_MeanExpDev2Stddev} and~\ref{AP_Reg2_ALLOPS_Pred_MeanExpDev2Stddev} given in Appendix~\ref{AP_CaliResultsAll}.
+For regime 1, the average deviation between the mean prediction of the reduction degree and the experimental value is 0.0142, with the maximum deviation being 0.049 for operation point F, which has already been identified as an outlier.
+Regarding that a simple CRN model has been used together with a linear temperature model, the predictive capacity of the model is quite good.
+For regime 2, the average deviation being 0.0242 is higher than for regime 1, but still very low.
+The maximum deviation in regime 2 is 0.042 for OPs M and Q. The average deviation over all operation points used in the present study, OP I and J being considered for both regimes, is 0.020, which is the least experimental uncertainty expected for the data, see Section~\ref{RS_DataError}.
+For OP F, the experimentally obtained reduction degree is the very upper bound of the prediction interval, for all other operation points, the experimental value has a non-zero PDF value.
 This way, it can be stated that a CRN model of relatively low complexity has been found, which is able to produce acceptable predictions of the reduction degrees obtained in the laboratory reduction reactor developed by Sohn and co-workers \cite{Sohn2023}.

 However, also uncertainty quantification is an important part of the prediction, which here means quantification of the model-induced uncertainty, which has been embedded in the model parameters and determined in the calibration along the mean values.
 The standard deviation of the predictions is an important measure for the quantification of the model error, especially since the ABC method has been used for the likelihood evaluation of samples.
-For both regimes, the average standard deviation is lower than the average deviation between the mean prediction and the experimental value.
-For regime 2, this holds especially for the unseen points.
-This means that the calibrated model underestimates the actual model error.
-This might be enhanced if more data is used for the calibration, i.e. if all the available operation points are used, which however has the disadvantage that no validation data would be left in that case.